Administration of Anesthesia FAQs

 Furthermore, many men and women are unable to tolerate certain dental procedures without a more advanced form of anesthesia.
 For example, if you’ve delayed dental care because of anxiety and have advanced decay, you might need several procedures.

 Moderate or deep sedation, as well as full general anesthesia, allows your dental team to complete multiple procedures while you are completely asleep.
-Your dental health is directly tied to overall health and wellness, so taking care of decay or gum disease can prevent numerous negative health outcomes.
+Your dental health is directly tied to overall health and wellness, taking care of decay or gum disease can prevent numerous negative health outcomes.

 At WisNova, you can even have your general dentistry performed under sedation or general anesthesia.
 We can accommodate your dentist and his or her staff in our specially designed facility.
 Speak with your general dentist or call us directly to learn more.